joseorono/color-palette-manager/docs/to-do.md

 - [x] The index page should be a static landing page with marketing content, not the palette generator itself.
 The app itself should be moved to a separate route like `localhost:5173/app/`.
 - [x] Resizing a palette (changing its number of colors) should not regenerate all colors.
 It should preserve existing colors and only add or remove colors as needed. - Taken by Carlos
 - [x] Look for a way to improve generateHarminousPalette() so that it actually takes into account the existing colors and the desired count (it's currently only using 'count' as a maximum, but caps at 10 because of its internal logic).
 Add a parameter with the existing colors so it doesn't delete them.
+- [ ] Implement the ?baseColor= query parameter to generate a palette based on a specific color in the palette generator.

 ## 🏗 Core Functionality
 - [x] Implement **spacebar** trigger to generate random palettes